Post Summary: 10 Adventurous things to do San Francisco, in and outside of the city.

 1. Watch The Sunrise At The Golden Gate Bridge

-This is our second time at this location, and there was a big difference between the two experiences.
+These photos are from our second time at this location, and there was a big difference between the two experiences.
 Our first time was in June, during the middle of the day.
 Hundreds of people were at the park, vying for a shot of the famous bridge.
 (You can see the photo from that day here)

 Oppositely, this most recent trip was at the crack of dawn in the middle of January.
 We met only two other photographers at the viewpoint.
 The light was soft, and the colors of the sky were like a tropical ice cream cone!